GSA-TTS/identity-handbook/_articles/product-gitlab-roadmapping.md

 Add the following details:
 Title: Name the epic clearly (e.g., Improve Reporting Capabilities).
 Description: Provide a detailed objective or goal.
-Start Date and Due Date: Define the timeframe for the epic.
+Start Date and Due Date: Define the time frame for the epic.
 Labels: Select appropriate labels for categorization (e.g., Priority: Now, Team: Evelyn, EpicType: Parent).
 Labels are optional but greatly enhance the organization, searchability, and filtering of issues, epics, making it easier for teams to prioritize tasks, track progress, and collaborate effectively.
 Save the epic.